tlfjar/rancher-projects/Install-K3OS/Install-K3OS.md

 5. Type `CREATE DATABASE rancher;`.
 It'll return something that hopefully is not an error.
 6. Type `CREATE USER 'rancher'@'%' IDENTIFIED BY 'password'`.
 Ideally, you'll want to set up two users, each with the very specific IP address that your servers will be using instead of '%'.
 If it is an internal database, thoroughly secured from outside connections, then this isn't necessary, but do it anyway.
 The habit is good to have.
 Oh, and use a password that will be easy to include in a connection string.
 7. Type `GRANT ALL PRIVILEGES ON rancher.* TO 'rancher'@'%';`.
 Your version of mysql may or may not require the word "PRIVILEGES."
 If that goes through alright, go ahead and type `FLUSH PRIVILEGES`.
 You can now get out of mysql.
 8. Make your database reachable from the outside.
 Easiest way to do that is to simply [follow this guide.](https://phoenixnap.com/kb/mysql-remote-connection) I'd type it out but there are too many permutations that depend on the type of firewall present in your distro.
+This is where you are most likely to hit a snag of some sort.
+If you get an 8080 error from your K3OS nodes after they've been fired up, assume there's an authentication issue between your nodes and MySQL.
+I promise that knowing this will save you a lot of fruitless web searches down the line.

+### Option 2: ETCD with at least three nodes (NEW).

+As you read above, this is the easier option, so much so that all you need to do is install K3OS as described below, only use [this config file](https://github.com/tlfjar/rancher-projects/blob/master/Install-K3OS/configetcd1.yml) instead of the one listed below for the first server.
+Get it spun up, and then join two other servers to it using [this config file](https://github.com/tlfjar/rancher-projects/blob/master/Install-K3OS/configetcd2.yml).
+Otherwise, do everything described below.

 ## Install K3OS